Carl Nassib becomes first active NFL player to come out as gay | DW | 22.06.2021

 No openly gay player has played a regular-season match in the NFL.

-Nassib is about to enter his sixth season as professional, having first been drafted by the Cleveland Browns in 2016, followed by a two-year spell with the Tampa Bay Buccaneers before signing with the Raiders in 2020.
+Nassib is about to enter his sixth season as professional, having first been drafted by the Cleveland Browns in 2016, followed by a two-year spell with the Tampa Bay Buccaneers.
+He signed with the Raiders in 2020.

 Defensive end Michael Sam came out as gay before he was drafted in 2014 to the St Louis Rams, but did not make the final roster following preseason.